cfpb/owning-a-home-api/README.md

 ## Installing and using

-The tool is a Django module and can be installed and run inside your Django project.
+The tool is a Django module and can be installed and run inside a Django project.
 Here's help for setting up a Django project and adding modules:
  - [Starting a project](https://docs.djangoproject.com/en/1.6/intro/tutorial01/)
  - [Adding modules](https://docs.djangoproject.com/en/1.6/ref/django-admin/#startproject-projectname-destination)